 I’m 5’11 and 78kg and I was sitting a bit wonkily, did get back in to check it’s not always like that.
 You still need an effing huge and annoying pump if you want to inflate it nicely, but it handles so so much nicer than before.
-Now need to get myself a wetsuit and take it out in the east of Scotland, my new habitat.
-You might even be able to scavenge from pfds out of the two sausage-chamber keels that get cut off too [see graphic above], didn’t think about that, they stay intact so it’s possible.
+Now I need to get myself a wetsuit and take it out in the east of Scotland, my new habitat.
+You might even be able to scavenge some pfds out of the two sausage-chamber keels that get cut off too [see graphic above].
+Didn’t think about that; they stay intact so it’s possible.

 On the Ardeche Steve and I did talk about cutting off his outer chamber to speed the boat up.
-It’s now clear from the Sevy graphic (above) that that doesn’t mean you lose masses of volume and so buoyancy.
-And of course you can use that excess material to beef up the vulnerable areas – under the heels, the bow and stern and probably the butt – or cut out and re-use the mounts as Narwhal did.
+It’s now clear from the Sevy graphic that that doesn’t mean you lose masses of volume and so, buoyancy.
+And of course you can use that excess material to beef up the vulnerable areas – under the heels, the bow and stern and probably the butt.
+Or cut out and re-use the mounts as Narwhal did.

 Packraft historians will see that Narwhal’s cut-down Super Carousel bears a passing resemblance to the legendary Sevylor Trail Boat (left) – the Lost Prince of Slackrafts.
-No longer made because subsequent US safety regs required multiple chambers to gain type approval.
+It’s no longer made because subsequent US safety regs required multiple chambers to gain type approval.
 Clearly designed to paddle narrow bow forward, and not row, the Trail Boat looks like one of them Al-Packers!
 And is that an elbow valve I see in the top left corner?
-Suggests that it could be lung inflated or topped up.
+That suggests that it could be lung inflated or topped up.
 There’s another one on the yellow thing – a seat?
-There’s a good discussion about the late Trail Boat on BPL, to which I’ve added my couple of cents.

-Anyway, for thirty-odd quid I couldn’t resist it and have tried ordering a Super C to implement Narwhal’s canny mods.
-They were out of stock in the UK so I ended up with the thinner Caravelle (14 gauge not 16g – a fraction of a mm, AFAICT).
-If nothing else it’ll make a nifty little guest boat and as I have a sheet of ‘ballistic nylon’ lying around I glued that onto the Cara’s floor to make a boat for the g-friend.
+Anyway, for thirty-odd quid I couldn’t resist it and ended up with the thinner Caravelle (14 gauge not 16g – a fraction of a mm).
+If nothing else it made a nifty guest boat and as I have a sheet of ‘ballistic nylon’ lying around I glued that onto the floor.

-For the real thing I’ll always have my Alpacka Yak, which after Australia has proved itself a tough old boat.
+For the real thing I [had] my Alpacka Yak, which after Australia has proved itself a tough old boat.
 But then for what I paid, so it should be.

 Thanks to Narwhal for the photos and the idea of trimming an over-wide bloat into a super cheap pack raft.